Which fringe benefits are nontaxable to an employee?

 Some fringe benefits are completely tax-free to an employee.
 Other fringe benefits are tax-free, up to monetary limits.
 Still other fringe benefits are subject to nondiscrimination rules, which results in the benefit being tax-free to a rank-and-file employee, but taxable to a highly compensated employee.

-The following benefits are completely tax-free to all employees:
+The following benefits are completely tax-free to all employees, unless noted otherwise:

 - Health insurance;